 - Who is the AROC data Manager?

-- Who are the AROC foundation members?
+- Who were the AROC foundation members?

 - Who are the current AROC members?

 - How does AROC link into the broader health system?

 - How can I become a member of AROC?

 The Australasian Rehabilitation Outcomes Centre (AROC) is a joint initiative of the Australian rehabilitation sector (providers, funders, regulators and consumers).
 It commenced operation on 1 July 2002.
 With the support of its industry partners, AROC has been established by the Australasian Faculty of Rehabilitation Medicine (AFRM) of the Royal Australasian College of Physicians (RACP).
 A business plan for AROC to run as a not-for-profit self-funding organisation was developed by an AROC Planning Group, consisting of representatives from across the sector.